charleslimjh/cs3103project/README.md

 ---
 ### To view database
-Open `database.db` using a SQLite db reader
+Open `database.db` using a SQLite DB reader